Laura Fuentes

 This post may contain affiliate links.
 Read our disclosure policy here.

-One bite of these Strawberry French Toast Roll-Ups, and you’ll be smitten!
+One bite of these French toast roll-ups with fresh berries and whipped cream cheese in the center and you’ll be smitten!

 Strawberry and Cream Stuffed French Toast on a napkin with strawberries on the side